zeeman-effect/maiar-ai/website/docs/01-building-plugins/02-executors.md

 }
 ```

-The `helpfulInstruction` field is particularly important as it co-locates data with guidance for the LLM.
+The `helpfulInstruction` field is particularly important as it co-locates data with guidance for the model.
 For example:

 ```typescript
 return {